 Part of the date (probably an X, Roman numeral 10) has been rubbed out and XX (20) has been added outside the margins.
 You can still see the original Roman numerals of M (1000), D (500), C (100) and VIII (8) for the rest of the date.

-This is just one of the items on display in our current exhibition celebrating 800 years of royal authority, power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.
+This is just one of the items which was on display in our 2015 exhibition celebrating 800 years of royal authority, power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.

 Pamela Forde, Archives manager